If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 They were put down by accountants.

-I didn't call them construction concrete work.
+I didn't call them construction, concrete work.

-I didn't call them electronic work.
+I didn't call them electrical work.

-I didn't call them any.
+I didn't call them anything.

 It's incredible.